vpython/glowscript/README.md

 To run a local webserver with only the datastore in Docker, but the webserver itself running natively you need a recent version of Python3 and pip installed.
 The easiest method is probably to install [anaconda](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html), if you don't want the GUI package manager and extra applications).
-Once you have that you need to check out or download the py38-app-engine of the glowscript repository (currently the `py38-app-engine` branch).
+Once you have that you need to check out or download the py38-app-engine branch of the glowscript repository (currently the `py38-app-engine` branch).
 (How you do this depends on your familiarity with git.
 The simplest is to download a .zip file of the `py38-app-engine` branch of the repository [here](https://github.com/vpython/glowscript/archive/py38-app-engine.zip)) First "cd" to the `glowscript` directory (the root directory of the repository)